Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Introduction

 On 2022 September 12, CHIME discovered FRB\,20220912A, detecting nine bursts from it in three days at a nominal DM of $219.46$ pc cm$^{-3}$ \citep{2022ATel15679....1M}.
 Shortly after, it was localised with arcsec precision to RA=23h09m04.9s Dec=48d42'25.4" with the DSA-110 telescope, and the identified host galaxy has a redshift of $0.771$ \citep{Ravi_2023}.
 Prompt follow-ups of FRB\,20220912A detected extremely high activity for the source, with detections up to $2.3$ GHz \citep{2022ATel15723....1F,2022ATel15727....1K,2022ATel15733....1Z,2022ATel15806....1B,2022ATel15734....1P}.
-However, no detection has been reported above this frequency until now.
-A majority of the observed bursts show narrowband spectra \citep{Zhang2023r117fast} typical of repeating FRBs, and some bursts are very narrow in time and clustered in dense burst forests \citep{Hewitt_2023}. \citet{Feng2023_r117gbt} concluded that the source resides in a cleaner environment in contrast to some of the active repeaters \citep{Mckinven_2023,Xu_comlexenvr67_2022} which is supported by the fact that the DM contribution by the host is low ($\leq53$ pc cm$^{-3}$) and RM measurement of $\sim$\,0\,rad m$^{-2}$ \citep{Ravi_2023,Feng2023_r117gbt, Zhang2023r117fast, Hewitt_2023}.
-A trend or evolution is also seen in the central frequency of band-limited bursts from FRB\,20220912A over time \citep{Sheik2024r117Allen}. \citet{pelliciari2024_northencross} reported non-detection at X-ray and $\gamma$-ray wavelengths with simultaneous observations with radio using NICER and SWIFT.
+A majority of the observed bursts show narrowband spectra \citep{Zhang2023r117fast} typical of repeating FRBs, and some bursts are very narrow in time and clustered in dense burst forests \citep{Hewitt_2023}.
+Physical origins of characteristic narrowband spectra for repeating FRBs have also been explored and related to magnetar models \citep{2023ApJ...956...67Y}. \citet{Feng2023_r117gbt} concluded that the source resides in a cleaner environment in contrast to some of the active repeaters \citep{Mckinven_2023,Xu_comlexenvr67_2022} which is supported by the fact that the DM contribution by the host is low ($\leq53$ pc cm$^{-3}$) and RM measurement of $\sim$\,0\,rad m$^{-2}$ \citep{Ravi_2023,Feng2023_r117gbt, Zhang2023r117fast, Hewitt_2023}.
+A trend or evolution is also seen in the central frequency of band-limited bursts from FRB\,20220912A over time \citep{Sheik2024r117Allen} and a secular increase in DM is also reported over time \citep{abbott2026radiomonitoringcampaignactive}. \citet{pelliciari2024_northencross} reported non-detection at X-ray and $\gamma$-ray wavelengths with simultaneous observations with radio using Swift and AGILE, respectively.